 Our field observing began in the spring of 2010, largely on the basis of learning about the survey area.
 The main part of our survey extended throughout the blooming season of spring-summer-autumn 2011.
 Some parts of the survey extended into 2012, and this was especially significant for the collection of specimens in support of the survey.

-The results of the survey were pulished in two papers published in Fremontia (Journal of the California Native Plant Society) and Crossosoma (Journal of the Southern California Botanists):
+The major ourcome of the survey was publication of two papers, in Fremontia (Journal of the California Native Plant Society) and Crossosoma (Journal of the Southern California Botanists):

-Jane Tirrell, Walter Fidler, Jane Strong, and Graham Bothwell, “A historical comparison of habitat and plant populations in th emid-range San Gabriel Mountains,” Fremontia, Vol. 41, No. 2, May 2013
+1. Jane Tirrell, Walter Fidler, Jane Strong, and Graham Bothwell, “A historical comparison of habitat and plant populations in the mid-range San Gabriel Mountains,” Fremontia, Vol. 41, No. 2, May 2013

-Data from field observations can be found on the field data page, including individual field reports, lists of vouchers collected as part of the project, and charts of yearly observations that compare project observations with Sawyer's 1981 observations.
+Field observations during the survey were entered into a data base on this web site, and can be found on the field data page, including individual field reports, lists of vouchers collected as part of the project, and charts of yearly observations that compare project observations with Sawyer's 1981 observations.

 The following are links to pages describing our activities for individual years:

-A useful reference for team members: A Field Guide to the Rare Plants of the Angeles National Forest (PDF, a very large file, 16.6 MB)
+A useful reference that was provided for team members: A Field Guide to the Rare Plants of the Angeles National Forest (PDF, a very large file, 16.6 MB)